 Snowmobiling - Visitors with their own snowmobiles, as well as Sun Peaks guided snowmobile tours end up at McGillivray Lake, where the wide-open frozen lake makes for some adrenaline-pumping excitement for those with a need for speed, or a great place to warm up or enjoy an evening campfire and wiener roast.

-Watch out for wildlife along the way, including snowshoe hares, deer, or perhaps even a Canadian Lynx (and yes, maybe a cougar).
+Watch out for wildlife along the way, including snowshoe hares, deer, moose, or perhaps even a Canadian Lynx (and yes, maybe a cougar).
 Once there you will probably have chance to meet and talk with others from around the world and maybe see people enjoying Sun Peaks ice fishing tours in search of a delicious, fresh rainbow trout.

 The access/logging road gets a bit dusty and sometimes quite bumpy with potholes and ruts created by the melting snow, but it is easily driveable if you take it slow.

-One helpful hint though is to bring sunscreen and bug spray as you will probably encounter both!
+One helpful hint though is to bring sunscreen and bug spray as you will probably need both!